 A beautiful dwarf evergreen shrub with a compact, rounded habit of growth; yellow new foliage matures to green; excellent form for garden use, reasonably hardy for this species

-Compacta English Yew has dark green foliage which emerges lemon yellow in spring.
-The ferny leaves remain dark green throughout the winter.
-The flowers are not ornamentally significant.
+Compacta English Yew is a dwarf conifer which is primarily valued in the landscape or garden for its ornamental globe-shaped form.
+It has dark green evergreen foliage which emerges lemon yellow in spring.
+The ferny sprays of foliage remain dark green throughout the winter.
 The fruits are showy red drupes displayed from early to late fall.

 Compacta English Yew is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.